When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 What's the Difference Between Free and Paid VPNs?

-Even though they might appear the same on the outside, there are substantial differences between free-of-charge and paid VPNs.
+Even though they might appear the same on the outside, there are substantial differences between free and paid VPNs.
 These differences run wide and deep, and they directly affect your online privacy and security.

 Free VPN vs. Paid VPN - Comparison